pnsn/GFAST/ShakeAlertBranch.md

 Already part of ShakeAlert standard install.

 For Ubuntu need apt install of libapr1 and libapr1-dev.
+Link to libapr-1

 ### iniparser